YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>halt
    yottadbuser@yottadbworkshop:~$

 The operation of YottaDB/GT.M is controlled by a number of environment variables.
-In our exercise, the gtmprofile script automatically sets a number of environment variables:
+In our exercise, the ydb_env_set script automatically sets a number of environment variables:

 .. parsed-literal::
    yottadbuser@yottadbworkshop:~$ env | grep ^gtm